-Q: WHAT DOCTORAL PROGRAMS DOES WON INSTITUTE FOR GRADUATE STUDIES PLAN TO OFFER?
+Q: WHAT DOCTORAL PROGRAMS DOES THE WON INSTITUTE OF GRADUATE STUDIES PLAN TO OFFER?

 A: At this time Won is planning to offer two transitional professional doctorates.
-These are the transitional Doctor of Acupuncture (tDAc or DAc) and the transitional Doctor of Chinese Medicine (tDACM or DACM).
+These are the transitional Doctor of Acupuncture (

 Q: WHAT IS A TRANSITIONAL DOCTORATE?

 A: A transitional degree is designed to complete and complement a student’s previously completed course work in order to allow them to achieve competencies associated with a higher degree.
-The most recent example of this was the transition of many physical therapists who held the master’s degree to Doctors of Physical Therapy (DrPT).
-In the field of acupuncture and Oriental medicine people who hold a master’s in acupuncture or Oriental medicine can enroll in a transitional professional doctoral program.
+The most recent example of this was the transition of many physical therapists who held the master’s degree to Doctors of Physical Therapy (

 A: There is no difference in the completion time for these two transitional degrees.

 Q: WHAT CAN I DO WITH A DACM OR A

 A: These advanced credentials signal the fact that

 A: The Won Institute of Graduate Studies is regionally accredited by the Middle States Commission on Higher Education (MSCHE) to offer graduate-level education, and by ACAOM (the Accreditation Commission for Acupuncture and Oriental Medicine) to offer the Master’s degree in Acupuncture and the Certificate in Chinese Herbal Medicine.
 This program